AccessibilityRG/MFD-mobile/README.md

 # Multi-temporal function-based dasymetric model for mobile phone data

+## Scientific article

-#### This repository provides supporting information to the following article:
+This repository provides supporting information and a Python implementation of a multi-temporal function-based dasymetric interpolation model that is presented in the following article:

  - Järv Olle, Tenkanen Henrikki & Toivonen Tuuli (2017). *Enhancing spatial accuracy of mobile phone data using multi-temporal dasymetric interpolation.* Published in **International Journal of Geographical Information Science**.

-Copyright (C) 2017.
-Digital Geography Group / Accessibility Research Group, University of Helsinki (Järv, Tenkanen & Toivonen).

-Programmed by: Henrikki Tenkanen, University of Helsinki, Finland.

 #### Check the latest version!